hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ### Validating Request Body

-Generally, in a real world application, we have to ensure the request data satisfies requirements.
+Generally, in a real-world application, we have to ensure the request data satisfies requirements.
 Micronaut has built-in Bean Validation support.

 In the above `CreatPostCommand` class, add Bean Validation annotations on the fields.